CrowdStrike/falconpy/samples/hosts/README.md

 This script will also ignore comments in a hostname file, thus keeping the output.csv cleaner.

 To read an input file of hostnames, the -f option (used in the original host_search.py) has been changed to -i.
-This made more sense considering the more "insensitive" nature of the search, and makes a visual idendification of the full command easier if you use both the original host_search.py, and the host_search_advanced.py.
+This made more sense considering the more "insensitive" nature of the search, and makes a visual identification of the full command easier if you use both the original host_search.py, and the host_search_advanced.py.
 A potential use case could be to discover hosts using the 'advanced' search, in order to reconcile with hostname files for use with the original host search.

 #### Command-line help
 Command-line help is available via the `-h` argument.